 ‘Technological Maestro’ doesn’t mean your boss is a Kubernetes expert (remember the term is over 50 years old).
 It means they know the business, the people and they have expertise.
 The expertise here is ‘deep detail’.
 If you are a software development company, your boss should be an expert in software development – past and present.

 Generic managers shouldn’t rise too far up the company.
 If generic managers start to run the company, mediocrity can take over the organisation.
 Senior executives/bosses should have leadership capabilities and deep expertise.
 It’s the classic case of leadership over management.

 As Dr Westrum points out, the flip side to a Technological Maestro is having “a dope at the top”.
 They are likely to hire or promote other “dopes”.
 This can slowly rot the organisation.
 I don’t actually like the “dope” phrase, a lack of expertise is not stupidity.
 I don’t believe that someone who runs a company is a “dope”.
 A better was to describe it is that a person lacking expertise is damaging.

 For employees, it’s a great way to size up your organisation by simply asking – “does the boss get it?
 Your boss could be a “nice person” or a “mean salesperson”.
-However, if they don’t have the right expertise, then you could be in the wrong organisation.
+If they don’t have the right expertise you could be in the wrong organisation.